 Career and Economic Outlook

-According to the U.S. Bureau of Labor Statistics (www.bls.gov), billing and posting clerks (including hospital billing clerks) fall under the broader category of 'financial clerks'.
-The BLS reports that employment of billing and posting clerks is predicted to grow 20% from 2010-2020, and because of the high demand for healthcare services, job growth for billing clerks in medical settings is expected to be particularly large.
-In 2012, the median annual salary for all billing and posting clerks was $33,450, per the BLS.
+According to the U.S. Bureau of Labor Statistics (www.bls.gov), billing and posting clerks (including hospital billing clerks) fall under the broader category of 'financial clerks.'
+The BLS reports that employment of billing and posting clerks is predicted to increase by 14% from 2016-2026, and because of the high demand for healthcare services, job growth for billing clerks in medical settings is expected to be particularly large.
+In 2017, the median annual salary for all billing and posting clerks was $36,860, per the BLS.

 Alternative Career Options